Travel Bug Within

 The morning after the night before

 Eight hours of sleep later, I drew open the curtains.
-The view from my 19th-floor window is very different than the dark landscape of the night before.
-Beyond the rooftops of single-storey dwellings, is a lake fringed by a thicket of greenery mirrored on its unbroken surface.
+The view from my 19th-floor window is very different from the expanse of dark nothingness of the night before.
+Beyond the rooftops of single-story dwellings, is a lake fringed by a thicket of greenery mirrored on its unbroken surface.
 The sprawling cityscape frames the scene in the background.
-Peaceful looking lake Ratchada was likely the inspiration behind the Hotel name: Lakeview.
+Peaceful-looking lake Ratchada was likely the inspiration behind the Hotel name: Lakeview.
 I wanted to take a stroll around the lake.
 But luxuriating too long in my comfy bed, left no time for exploring this morning.
 Our group was on a tight schedule with many new Bangkok experiences planned.

 View from my 19th-floor room in the Shama Lakeview Asoke Bangkok

 Breakfast is at the downstairs Coffee Club – conveniently accessible from the hotel lobby.
 Sukamel Mondal (Shama’s General Manager) stops by to say hello.
-(This casual friendliness from the staff was a highlight of my Shama experience.)
+(This staff’s casual friendliness was a highlight of my Shama experience.)

 With half an hour up my sleeve, I duck outside for a quick reconnaissance of the hotel’s facilities.
 The pool looks inviting.
 At 25 metres, Shama Lakeview’s hotel pool is a decent length for swimming laps, something I like to do whenever I can find the time.
 (Hoping to squeeze in a swim before the evening’s activities.)